 Inventory includes all such products or material that soon can be sold and is forming a part of current assets.
 Some of the common examples of inventory are raw materials, semi-finished products and finished products.

 Prepaid expenses are the amount paid by a company in advance for goods and/or services that will be consumed in the future.
 The prepaid expenses are recorded under current assets in the balance sheet of a business.
 After the consumption of such goods, it is recorded as expenses in the statement of profit and loss.

+See the current assets examples.
 Generally, the current assets are in the following order of liquidity in the balance sheet:

+If you are thinking what are current assets and how it will be calculated.
 Here is a formula to determine the total current asset of a business

 Current Assets = Cash + Cash Equivalent + Marketable Securities + Accounts Receivable + Prepaid Expense + Other Liquid Assets